os-fpga/1st-CLaaS/GettingStarted.md

 # Overview

 These instructions will get you up to speed using this framework on AWS infrastructure.
 While this framework eliminates substantial development complexity, setup for AWS F1 remains a lengthy process.
-Optional instructions are provided to get the Mandelbrot application up and running on a local Linux machine without FPGA acceleration.
+Optional instructions are provided to get the Mandelbrot example application up and running on a local Linux machine without FPGA acceleration.
 Furthermore, to run with FPGA acceleration, prebuilt images are provided to initially bypass the lengthy builds.
+(Over time, this framework will better support local development of the custom kernel and automate deployment to F1.)

 As a preview of the complete process, to get the Mandelbrot application up and running from source code with FPGA acceleration, you will need to: